Lodi UMC Safety Protocols for In-Person Activities

-Guidelines for Lodi United Methodist Church Reopening Our Building (Phase I)
+Guidelines for Lodi United Methodist Church In-person Gatherings

-The purpose of this guideline is to create a safe worship environment where in-person worship attendees may feel a deeper connection with their brothers/sisters of faith, and God, in a sacred place.
+The purpose of this guideline is to create a safe environment where in-person activity participants, mostly Sunday worship attendees, can feel a deeper connection with their brothers/sisters of faith, and with God, in a sacred place.

 We reopen our church building safely and faithfully.